Edgar Wallace: Themes and critique

-Q. D. Leavis, Arnold Bennett and Dorothy L Sayers led the attack on Wallace, suggesting he offered no social critique or subversive agenda at all and distracting the reading public from better things.
+Selling over 50 million copies of his works, including 170 novels, Wallace was very much a populist writer, and was dismissed by the literati as such.
+Q. D. Leavis, Arnold Bennett and Dorothy L. Sayers led the attack on Wallace, suggesting he offered no social critique or subversive agenda at all and distracted the reading public from better things.
 Trotsky, reading a Wallace novel whilst recuperating on his sickbed in 1935, found it to be "mediocre, contemptible and crude ... [with no] shade of perception, talent or imagination."
 Critics Steinbrunner and Penzler stated that Wallace's writing is "slapdash and cliché-ridden, [with] characterization that is two dimensional and situations [that] are frequently trite, relying on intuition, coincidence, and much pointless, confusing movement to convey a sense of action.
 The heroes and villains are clearly labelled, and stock characters, humorous servants, baffled policemen, breathless heroines, could be interchanged from one book to another."
 The Oxford Companion to the Theatre asserts, however, that "In all his works [Wallace] showed unusual precision of detail, narrative skill, and inside knowledge of police methods and criminal psychology, the fruits of his apprenticeship as a crime reporter".

+George Orwell commented on Wallace in Raffles and Miss Blandish: "His own ideal was the detective-inspector who catches criminals not because he is intellectually brilliant but because he is part of an all-powerful organization.
+Hence the curious fact that in Wallace's most characteristic stories the ‘clue’ and the ‘deduction’ play no part.
+The criminal is always defeated by an incredible coincidence, or because in some unexplained manner the police know all about the crime beforehand.
+The tone of the stories makes it quite clear that Wallace's admiration for the police is pure bully-worship.
+A Scotland Yard detective is the most powerful kind of being that he can imagine, while the criminal figures in his mind as an outlaw against whom anything is permissible, like the condemned slaves in the Roman arena.
+His policemen behave much more brutally than British policemen do in real life — they hit people with out provocation, fire revolvers past their ears to terrify them and so on — and some of the stories exhibit a fearful intellectual sadism.
+(For instance, Wallace likes to arrange things so that the villain is hanged on the same day as the heroine is married.)"